Foothills Ceramic Art Museum Presents...

 Gallery Hours: Tuesdays through Saturdays, 11am to 4pm

 Firing with wood is extremely labor intensive.
-First you have to build (not buy!) a kiln.
-Then you have to get and chop enough wood to keep a 2000-degree fire going for 3 to 10 days.
-You also have to convince enough friends to help fire the kiln round the clock for all those days.
-Wood firing is a community project.
+First, one has to build (not buy!) a kiln, then collect and and chop enough wood to keep a 2000-degree fire going for 3 to 10 days.
+Next, they must convince or employ enough helpers to load and fire the kiln 'round the clock for all of those days, camping and taking shifts in order to maintain heat and safety throughout the process.
+Wood firing is on all counts, a community project!

-All this labor is not without risk.
-There are many factors that can determine the result: the type of wood, the shape and size of the kiln, the placement of the pots, the duration of the firing and cool-down.
-Err in any one factor and the whole kiln load can be ho-hum.
-But get everything right and the results can be breathtaking.
-The moment of truth, when the kiln door is opened, is the ultimate reward for a wood firer.
+And all that labor does not come without risk...
+There are many factors which determine the result: the type of wood, the shape and size of the kiln, the placement of the pots, the duration of the firing and the cool-down process.
+Err in any one factor or portion of the process and the entire kiln load can be ho-hum.
+Though get everything right and the results can be breathtaking.
+The moment of truth when the kiln door is opened is the ultimate reward for a wood fire artist.